 |EDUC 607||Career Counseling and Development||3|

-|EDUC 631||Theories and Techniques in School-Based Counseling||3|
+|EDUC 631||Theories in School-based Counseling||3|

 |EDUC 685||Developmental Psychopathology||3|